dlueth/qoopido.docker.php/README.md

 # Project specific configuration #
 Any files under ```/app/config/php5``` will be symlinked into the container's filesystem beginning at ```/etc/php5```.
 This can be used to overwrite the container's default php fpm configuration with a custom, project specific configuration.
 Beside adjusting the php.ini this can also be used to enable xDebug (which is disabled by default) with the following content in ```/app/config/php5/fpm/conf.d/20-xdebug.ini```

+If you need a custom shell script to be run on start (e.g. to set symlinks) you can do so by creating the file ```/app/config/php5/initialize.sh```.

 ```
 zend_extension=xdebug.so